Brive logo

 In this subject you will analyse the social and economic consequences of contemporary warfare and the rebuilding war-torn societies from an anthropological perspective and by doing so, understand the different ways anthropological research can enhance the understanding of contemporary warfare.

-Careers
+Jobs - Careers

 • NGOs

-• international agencies (e.g. the World Health Organisation, the World Food Programme)
+• International Agencies (e.g. the World Health Organisation, the World Food Programme)

 More

-Need help finding the right program?
+Need help applying to this program?

 Schedule a free 20-minute counseling session today!